5 Fun Literacy and Reading Games Your Child will Love

-For more outdoor inspiration check out 5 Outdoor Games that Build Kids' Literacy.
+For more inspiration for outdoor reading games, check out 5 Outdoor Games that Build Kids' Literacy.

 Do it yourself games require a tiny bit more effort but are generally hassle free as long as you have your child's spelling or vocabulary list handy.
 If not, you can always look online for age appropriate lists.